mathieuancelin/search-postal-address/readme.md

 proptypes:
 s
-  * `address: string` = plain text address that will be filled at first render
+  * `address: string` - plain text address that will be filled at first render
-  * `onAddressSelected: function`: a function that will be called when an address is selected.
+  * `onAddressSelected: function` - a function that will be called when an address is selected.
 The adress object will be passed ass unique parameter

 address type: